LIMITED TIME OFFER: 25% off your first month — use code

 2. Right-click on the modpack to find Open Folder and click that button.

-3. This will open the modpack's directory on your computer, where you'll find folders like mods, config, and scripts.
+3. This will open the modpack's directory on your computer, where you will find folders like mods, config, and scripts.

 Step 2: Remove Client-Side Mods and Prepare Files